 - Rental property income

-- Any other earnings you get just for having a pulse
+- Any money you get just for having a pulse

-- Bank statements (minimum three months, though they might ask for more, especially if you’re barely meeting the minimum or they question the source of the money.)
+- Bank statements — Minimum three months.
+They might ask for more if you’re barely meeting the minimum or you only recently came into that money

 - Investment portfolio statements